What Causes Sweaty Feet? 9 Sweaty Feet Treatments to Try

 What Causes Smelly Feet?

 Like sweaty feet, encountering foot odor is a very common occurrence.
 It typically happens when sweat builds up on the feet without an outlet to evaporate.
 For instance, this can occur when shoes or socks become damp from sweat and don’t have a chance to completely dry out.
-When bacteria from your skin interacts with (or feeds on) the sweat on your feet – odor is sure to ensue.
+When bacteria from your skin interact with (or feed on) the sweat on your feet – odor is sure to ensue.

 Because each foot has over 250,000 sweat glands, foot sweat can be troublesome for someone who suffers from hyperhidrosis or excessive sweating.